Export all people to CSV

 Quick Start¶

-Export data to CSV using the --csv flag:
+Export data to CSV using the --csv flag with shell redirection:

 # Export all people to CSV